 If showing up at work every day were easy, everyone would be doing it, and it wouldn’t be costing businesses $84 billion a year.
 Part of the issue, though, is that organizations attempt to motivate you with bonuses, promotions, attendance awards, company luaus, virtual dog shows, and pizza.

-Too often, employees base their motivation on external sources like accolades, bonuses, and job promotion.
+Too often, employees base their motivation on external sources like accolades, bonuses, and job promotions.
 These may feel good, but they’re just a “sugar high” and don’t last.

-For example, maybe you’re heading to work on Monday to appease the boss, lay the groundwork for a raise, or just get through a project that’s been hanging over your head for a while.
+For example, maybe you’re heading to work early every day for an entire week just to appease the boss, lay the groundwork for a raise, or trying to get through a project that’s been hanging over your head for a while.

-It’s a lot like losing weight for a class reunion or a beach trip.
+It’s much like losing weight for a class reunion or a beach trip.
 While both are definitely motivating factors to lose weight, it’s usually not sustained over the long term.

 Consider how your workday motivation changes when you think about the example you want to set for your kids, how you want to help your co-workers that you’ve been with for years, or how you believe in the overall mission at your company.